 When To Water After Applying Weed and Feed Fertilizer Application?

-With a granular post emergent product, it is important to not water for at least 24 hours after application.
+With a granular product, it is important not to water for at least 24 hours after application.
 The reason for this is that you need the product to stay in contact with the leaves of the weeds to be most efficient.

 It goes without saying that if you water too soon after you apply weed and feed, you will wash it off before it starts working.